hriaz17/CSC343-F23-HW4/README.md

 5. **Test your code**:

-    A unit Test for APL has been provided for you in the `./tests.js` file.
+    A unit Test for the 'De Niro' number has been provided to you in the `./tests.js` file.
     To run the provided test, just type/run  ``npm test`` from command line from the root of the repository.
-The test is to verify the correct implementation of problems (3).
+The test is to verify the correct implementation of problem (6).

     If your code passes the test cases, you will see output like:
     ```
       GraphClass
-         #computeAPL()
+         #computeDeNiroNumber()
-         ✔ should compute the correct Average Shortest Path Length (APL) for the dummy graph data
+            ✔ should compute the correct 'De Niro' number for the each vertex in the dummy graph data

       1 passing (2ms)
     ```